geometry-zsh/geometry/README.md

 ### Options

-You can optionally have the prompt display the number of files with conflicts by setting the `PROMPT_GEOMETRY_GIT_CONFLICTS_FILES` to `true`.
-It will be displayed after the branch info.
+You can optionally have the prompt display both the number of files with conflicts as well as the total number of conflicts by setting the `PROMPT_GEOMETRY_GIT_CONFLICTS` variable to true.
+This option uses `grep` and `ag` with the latter being a [much faster alternative](http://geoff.greer.fm/ag/).
+**If you don't have `ag` installed, this might slow your prompt down**.